MIT Sloan’s John Sterman has pioneered the use of management flight simulators to better understand a range of urgent sustainability issues.

 Ray Wood—Head of Global Power at Bank of America Merrill Lynch—views renewable energy as a “competitive and compelling investment.”

-Michael Sonnenfeldt—the entrepreneur, investor, and philanthropist—is focused on tackling big sustainability challenges, including climate change.
+Michael Sonnenfeldt - the entrepreneur, investor, philanthropist, and now author-is focused on tackling big sustainability challenges, including climate change.

 Professor Matthew Amengual examines how to promote economic development in industrializing nations that is both equitable and sustainable.